State of the Foss Presentation to Society Members, July 2025

-Wildflower Walk Along the Banks of the Foss
+Wildflower Walk Along the Banks of the Foss, June 2025

 Dr Margaret Atherden led a leisurely stroll along the Foss, from All Saints’ Church, Huntington to the footbridge over the river at Earswick and back to Huntington looking at many of the wildflowers found on that stretch of the river.
 These included the Common Spotted Orchid, Bittersweet, Grass Vetchling (much prettier than its name implies!), Ground Ivy and garden escapees such as the Multiflora Rose and Red Valerian.
 Many questions were asked and answered so, hopefully, those of us on the walk will look out for these flowers in the future and also feel encouraged to find and identify more.